What is a sales funnel? Stages, examples and how to build one

 • They can scale their process and forecast sales and revenue to hit their goals

-To fully understand the sales funnel meaning as a beginner, you need to pinpoint the different steps.
+To fully understand the sales funnel meaning as a beginner, you need to understand its different steps.

 While different organizations have their own ways of managing and naming the sales process and customer touchpoints, companies usually structure them into three distinct stages.